squirrelphp/queries/README.md

 ]);
 ```

-This would INSERT with userId and firstName, but if the row already exists, it would just update firstName to Jane, so for MySQL it would be converted to:
+This would INSERT with userId and firstName, but if the row already exists, it would just update firstName to Jane, so for MySQL/MariaDB it would be converted to:

 ```php
 $db->change('INSERT INTO `users_names` (`userId`,`firstName`) VALUES (?,?)
 ON DUPLICATE KEY UPDATE `firstName`=?, [5, 'Jane', 'Jane']);